 Although Mediation is not necessarily successful in all disputes, it is certainly worth pursuing and committing to the process wholeheartedly.
 It might prove a cheaper and less stressful way to resolve your dispute.

 Should you have any questions, please do not hesitate to be in touch.
-We have experienced leasing lawyers and dispute lawyers who advise on commercial leases and leasing disputes.
+We have experienced leasing lawyers who advise on commercial leases and leasing disputes.
 We would be delighted to assist so please call our legally trained client care team on 1300 544 755.